 History of Bitcoin Faucets

-A year after the launch of Bitcoin, the very first Bitcoin faucet was launched.
-Self-titled, this Bitcoin faucet which is currently one of the highest paying faucets, was launched at a time when the coin was not only worthless but unknown.
+A year after the launch of Bitcoin, the very first bitcoin faucet was launched.
+Self-titled, this bitcoin faucet, which is currently one of the highest paying faucets, was launched at a time when the coin was not only worthless but unknown.
 Nobody used it.

-Gavin Andresen, founder of Bitcoin Faucet, was one of the very few people to see potential in Bitcoin and cryptocurrencies in general.
 Amazed by the idea of a decentralized, self-governing, and encrypted virtual currency, Andresen had no intention of developing one of the highest paying faucets, but there was zero competition at that time.

 At the time of this launch, Bitcoin Faucet rewarded users with 5 BTC each time they took part in certain activities like viewing adverts, learning about the digital currency, playing games, etc.

-With BTC currently worth over $47,000, we can say that people were offered more than $236,000 to carry out simple tasks.
+With BTC currently worth over $42,000, we can say that people were offered more than $210,000 to carry out simple tasks.
 However at the time they may have only been worth tenths of a penny.
-The purpose of a bitcoin faucet?
-To get people excited about bitcoin and spread the currency.

 Features of Faucets

-1. Faucets give users Satoshis as rewards for completing tasks on their website.
+Faucets give users Satoshis as rewards for completing tasks on their website.
 While there have been talks about how faucets can make one rich, the rewards are mostly tiny and insignificant.
-Anyone seeking to make “good” money from these faucets will have to dedicate a better part of their time to it.
-You’d make more money at a part time job.

-2. Bitcoin faucets are mostly free to use and are accessible to anyone with an internet connection, regardless of location.
+Bitcoin faucets are mostly free to use and are accessible to anyone with an internet connection, regardless of location.

 Examples of Bitcoin Faucets